Greek fried eggplant with tomato sauce (Μελιτζάνες τηγανητές με σάλτσα ντομάτας )

 Do I have to fry the eggplant before baking it?

-If you are tempted not to fry the eggplant before baking this dish, in order to save on calories and fat, we strongly urge you not to; the flavour and texture just won’t be the same.
-In some of our recipes, like our moussaka, we don’t fry the eggplant, and that works out beautifully.
+If you are tempted not to fry the eggplant before baking this dish, in order to save on calories and fat, I strongly urge you not to; the flavour and texture just won’t be the same.
+In some recipes, like moussaka, my parents (and I) don’t fry the eggplant, and that works out beautifully.
 But here, the frying adds another layer of flavour that you don’t want to miss out on.

 Can I use any variety of eggplant for this dish?